brendt-mcfeeley/brendtmcfeeley.github.io/essays/coding-standards.md

 ---
 layout: essay
 type: essay
-published : false
+published : true
-title: CREATIVE TITLE HERE
+title: ESLint it Like you Meant it
 date: 2017-01-31
 labels:
   - Coding